googlecodelabs/webrtc-web/README.md

 1. Rewriting some of the signaling code to ensure that communication only happens across the right peers instead of broadcasting to all connected peers.

 ### Can we have more than two peers connected using WebRTC?
 Yes.
 The codelab is limitting to two peers per room; but WebRTC can handle multiple connections.
-[Read more](https://github.com/googlecodelabs/webrtc-web/issues/72).
+You can see a [live demo](https://webrtc.github.io/samples/src/content/peerconnection/multiple/) on the WebRTC samples ([code](https://github.com/webrtc/samples/tree/gh-pages/src/content/peerconnection/multiple)).

+If you are trying to modify the codelab to support multiple peers per room, you can read the instructions on [this issue](https://github.com/googlecodelabs/webrtc-web/issues/72).

 ### Is WebRTC only used for video conferencing?
 No, WebRTC can be used for all sorts of Real-Time Communications; including messages or files.
 You can see more applications on the [WebRTC samples](https://github.com/webrtc/samples).